-The lead responsibility for safeguarding adults sits with the Local Authority.
-However Settle has a role to play and must cooperate with statutory agencies including where appropriate:
+The lead responsibility for safeguarding adults and children sits with the Local Authority.
+However, the Working Together to Safeguard Children 2023 outlines the importance of strong multi-agency working to identify and respond to the needs of children and families.
+Therefore, Settle has a role to play and must cooperate with statutory agencies including where appropriate: